kaizencycle/Kaizen-OS/labs/README.md

 - **Integration**: Provides the citizen-facing security interface

 ### Lab7 Proof (`lab7-proof/`)
-- **Purpose**: OAA Hub and Civic OS shell/init system
+- **Purpose**: OAA Hub and Kaizen OS shell/init system
 - **Technology**: Python, FastAPI
 - **Function**: Acts as the central hub for Open Agent Architecture, parsing human intent and coordinating system operations
-- **Integration**: Serves as the main shell/init system for Civic OS
+- **Integration**: Serves as the main shell/init system for Kaizen OS

 ## Development

-Each lab can be developed independently while maintaining integration with the broader Civic OS ecosystem.
+Each lab can be developed independently while maintaining integration with the broader Kaizen OS ecosystem.
 Use the monorepo scripts to manage development:

 ```bash
 # Start all labs in development mode